accessibilitywars/zaw2/content/builds/alac-condi-mechanist.md

 - Relic of the Fractal
 - Food & Utility: Cilantro Flatbread & Toxic Focusing Crystal

-[^1]Start by adding Ritualist pieces until you are above 20% boon duration, then fill the remaining slots with Viper's.
+[^1]: Start by adding Ritualist pieces until you are above 20% boon duration, then fill the remaining slots with Viper's.
 You can replace Viper's gear with more Ritualist if you find yourself dropping Alacrity.

 ## Build